CarlGao4/Demucs-Gui/README.md

 At least Python 3.9 is required.
 Other requirements please refer to [Installing binaries](#installing-binaries).

 ## Downloads
-Binariea for download are available [here](https://github.com/CarlGao4/Demucs-Gui/releases).
+Binaries for download are available [here](https://github.com/CarlGao4/Demucs-Gui/releases).

 ## Update History
 (For more please see [history.md](history.md))